Transega/Ecaas-Documentation/_build/html/_sources/modules/data_access.rst.txt

 iv.
 Move the points that may have been collected but due to some reasons they have offsets to the farms

 v.
 Check for duplicate polygons

+*************
+Data Analysis
+*************

+To demonstrate the use of this datasets it is vital to do data analytics to generate some products that would in the long run enable farm analytics at scale.

+The following were undertaken;

+a.
+Phenological analysis of the farms with respect to crops grown to establish the growth patterns.

+b.
+Generation of vegetation indices from the drone imagery collected during the data collection.

+c.
+Preparation of the datasets for use in machine learning for;
+    i.
+Farm boundary detection
+    ii.
+Yield prediction and
+    iii. crop masks development.